Pronunciation: BUE pre NOR feen

 Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.
 Selling or giving away opioid medicine is against the law.

 You may need frequent blood tests to check your liver function.

-Any medical care provider who treats you should know that you are being treated for opioid addiction, and that you are taking buprenorphine sublingual.
+Any medical care provider who treats you should know that you are being treated for opioid addiction and that you are on buprenorphine.
 Make sure your family members know how to provide this information in case they need to speak for you during an emergency.

-Do not stop using buprenorphine suddenly, or you could have unpleasant withdrawal symptoms.
+Do not stop using this medication suddenly, or you could have unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using this medicine.